The Roomba 980 and the Roomba 960 are iRobot’s best robot vacuums available today.

 However, with the release of the Roomba 980, and shortly thereafter, the launch of Roomba 960, you no longer have to buy separate hardware for Wi-Fi controlled Roombas.

-Special Holiday Pricing Update: In case you missed it, the top of the line Roomba 980 was just dropped to 11% off at this listing and the cheaper (but slightly less smart).
+Special Spring Pricing Update: In case you missed it, the top of the line Roomba 980 was just dropped to 22% off at this listing and the 960 was dropped to 24% off here, which is a RECORD low deal for both.

 Contents (Jump to)